Orioles Opening Day roster projection 2.0

 Utility infielder (1): Ram¨®n Ur¨ªas

 A 2022 Gold Glover at third, Ur¨ªas provides value by filling in anywhere around the infield.
-He could get more playing time early in the season if infielder/outfielder Mateo (a super-utility candidate) begins the year on the injured list while recovering from left UCL reconstruction surgery.
+He¡¯ll get more playing time early if Henderson starts on the IL.
+Fellow utility man Jorge Mateo (left UCL reconstruction surgery) is expected to open the season on the injured list.

 Outfielders (5): Colton Cowser, Heston Kjerstad, Ram¨®n Laureano, Cedric Mullins, Tyler O¡¯Neill

-Kjerstad provides left-handed power, can play the corner spots and should also be heavily involved in the DH mix.
+But Kjerstad -- who provides left-handed power -- is expected to have an expanded role with his ability to play the corner spots and factor into in the DH mix.
 The right-handed-hitting Laureano (who signed a one-year, $4 million deal) has above-average arm strength and can fill in at all three outfield positions.

-Starting Pitchers (5): RHP Zach Eflin, RHP Dean Kremer, RHP Charlie Morton, RHP Grayson Rodriguez, RHP Tomoyuki Sugano
+Starting Pitchers (5): RHP Zach Eflin, RHP Dean Kremer, RHP Charlie Morton, RHP Tomoyuki Sugano, LHP Cade Povich

-Relief Pitchers (8): RHP F¨¦lix Bautista (closer), LHP Keegan Akin, RHP Yennier Cano, RHP Seranthony Dom¨ªnguez, RHP Andrew Kittredge, LHP Cionel P¨¦rez, LHP Gregory Soto, RHP Albert Su¨¢rez
+Relief Pitchers (8): RHP F¨¦lix Bautista (closer), LHP Keegan Akin, RHP Yennier Cano, RHP Seranthony Dom¨ªnguez, LHP Cionel P¨¦rez, LHP Gregory Soto, RHP Albert Su¨¢rez, RHP Bryan Baker